7 min read

 Another Zapata, because nobody does slow burn like she does.
 Dallas Walker is a single aunt raising her brother's two boys, and her new neighbor is a tattooed man with a complicated past.
 This one shifts from athlete romance to family-focused contemporary, but the pacing and the hero's quiet devotion are pure Zapata.

-What it shares with WoW: A hero who shows love through actions, not declarations.
+What it shares with WoW: The hero who shows love through actions, not declarations.
 A heroine carrying responsibilities that make her cautious.
-Trust built in tiny increments.
+Trust built in tiny increments over a long timeline.

 The Deal by Elle Kennedy

-Hannah Wells needs a fake boyfriend.
-Garrett Graham needs a tutor.
+Hannah Wells needs a fake boyfriend to make her ex jealous.
+Garrett Graham needs a tutor to stay on the hockey team.
 Their arrangement is simpler than Aiden and Vanessa's fake marriage, but the emotional mechanics are identical: proximity breeds honesty, and honesty breeds real feeling.

 What it shares with WoW: Fake relationship premise.
 Athlete hero with more depth than his public persona suggests.
 Heroine with genuine vulnerability beneath her competence.
 The moment when "fake" quietly becomes real.
-If you're curious about how hockey creates unique romantic tension, the hockey romance guide explores the genre in depth.
+Elle Kennedy's Off-Campus series is a cornerstone of hockey romance for good reason, and if you're interested in how hockey creates unique romantic tension, the hockey romance guide explores the genre in depth.

 Unassisted by H.A.
 Laine

-Full disclosure: this one's mine.
-Declan Rourke shares Aiden Graves's DNA: stoic, controlled, communicates through action, and guards his vulnerability like it's a liability.
-Elena Marlowe is his rehabilitation therapist, a professional with her own walls.
+Declan Rourke shares Aiden Graves's DNA: stoic, controlled, communicates through action rather than words, and guards his vulnerability like it's a liability.
+Elena Marlowe is his rehabilitation therapist, a professional with her own expertise and her own walls.
 The slow burn runs through daily rehab sessions where clinical language becomes loaded with everything they can't say directly.

 From Lukov with Love by Mariana Zapata

 Jasmine Santos is a figure skater paired with Ivan Lukov, the arrogant partner she's despised for years.
-This one layers enemies-to-lovers on top of the slow burn, which gives it a different energy, but the pacing and the hero's gradual reveal are pure Zapata.
+This one layers enemies-to-lovers on top of the slow burn, which gives it a different energy than WoW, but the pacing and the hero's gradual reveal are pure Zapata.

 What it shares with WoW: Athlete setting (figure skating pairs).
 A heroine who gives as good as she gets.
 The slow realization that the person you thought you understood is someone entirely different.
 Physical proximity demanded by the sport itself.